 Afton holds a PhD in International and Pediatric Nutrition with a specialization in Sustainable Food Systems.
 Her thesis was entitled The impact of cricket farming on rural livelihoods, nutrition, and the environment in Kenya and Thailand.
 In 2012, she completed her MSc in Agricultural Development at the University of Copenhagen, specializing in agriculture as an urban land use in Tanzania and Copenhagen.
 Afton holds her BSc (honours) in Global Resource Systems from the University of British Columbia.

 Over the past five years, she has been working on the topic of edible insects in sustainable food systems.
 She is the co-author of the Food and Agriculture Organization of the United Nations most downloaded publication, Edible insects: future prospects for food and feed security.
-She is also the lead editor of a forthcoming book called Edible insects in sustainable food systems.
+She is also the lead editor of Edible insects in sustainable food systems.

 Afton formally worked as an urban agriculture project officer and affiliated researcher for the Canadian NGO, Sustainable Cities International.
 She was responsible for successfully helping to incorporate urban agriculture as a land use in the Dar es Salaam Master Plan.
 From 2015 to 2016, Afton also worked as a researcher for the International Panel of Experts on Sustainable Food Systems.

-In her spare time, Afton can most likely be found distance running, taking photographs, travelling, reading or cooking.
+In her spare time, Afton can most likely be found distance running, taking photographs, travelling, hiking, reading or cooking.